ucbrise/cs294-rise-fa16/bandits_and_rl.md

 ---
 layout: page
-title: "Bandits and RL"
+title: "Dealing with Feedback"
-description: "Bandits and RL (Joey)"
+description: "Dealing with Feedback (Joey)"
 use_math: true
 ---